mhoyerm/tAI/README.md

 tAI

-In the Homo sapiens genome calculates CSC score for each gene, and returns the ratio CSC/(number of codons)
+In the Homo sapiens genome calculates tAI score for each gene, and returns the ratio tAI/(number of codons)

 Usage: